Peony – a Japanese Dream

 Slide a tarp under the root ball to keep it intact, then lift the plant from the ground and carefully carry or slide it to the new location.

-At the new location, dig a hole that is twice as wide as the peony's root ball, and exactly as deep as the root ball.
+At the new location, dig a hole that is twice as wide as the peony’s root ball and exactly as deep as the root ball.

 Plant the peony at exactly the same depth as it was in its old location.
 Backfill around the plant.
 Tamp the soil down with your hands, but do not pack it too tightly.

 Water thoroughly.
 Add a 3-inch layer of compost or mulch around the base of the plant.
-This will keep the roots moist and cool while the plant is establishing in its new location.
+This will keep the roots moist and cool while the plant is establishing itself in its new location.

 Peonies are best propagated by lifting and dividing the root clump, then immediately replanting the divided pieces.
-A peony may require this after about 10 years when it begins to lose its vigor and becomes root-bound.
+A peony may require this after about 10 years when it begins to lose its vigour and becomes root-bound.